CREDIT ILLUSTRATION BY MATT PANUSKA

 “Dig Infinity!
 Lord Buckley Gets Mythical at the Indian Cafe”

-by Hannah Menzies From her blog: @hannahmenzies comics, art events, reviews and more
+by Hannah Menzies From her blog: @hannahmenzies comics, art events, reviews & more · November 6, 2012

 This “long night’s journey into day” . . . really consisted of the weighing of Buckley’s soul.
 Was he really full of “big high concepts” that could change the world, or just a hack “clown” singing for his supper?
 Author Trager himself played the role of Buckley with great virtuosity for a self- proclaimed amateur actor, delivering the non-stop linguistic somersaults necessary, as well as singing parts, with unrelenting energy and pathos.
 Russell Jordan, reading for the part of Orpheus threatened to steal the show with his carefully measured and subtly timed dialogue, bringing a weighty substance to the role of Orpheus that captured the feel of Hadean realms and a cosmic perspective on human frailties.